 We simply want to open our doors to allow more of you to walk through this journey with us!

-Because of our desire for community sufficiency, this homestead property will allow us to teach on such a larger scale and the ability to make it available to many more people.
+Because of our desire for community sufficiency, this homestead property will allow us to teach on such a larger scale and have the ability to make it available to many more people.

 In This Episode